austinfreenet/afn-docs/afn_nextgen_project.md

 USB devices are showing up.
 I also bumped the number of cores assigned to the guest from 1 to 2.
-USB devices passthrough works however there's no way to pass through [everything except certain devices](https://www.virtualbox.org/ticket/14667).
+USB devices passthrough works however there's no way to pass through [everything except certain devices](http://www.virtualbox.org/ticket/14667).
 So I need to write a small script that uses VBoxManage to watch for new devices and attach them to the guest.

+## 2016-9-6

+Let's write the script.
+The script is coming along nicely.
+Hopefully I'll finish it next time.